PROMYS Europe Partners

 It was founded in 1610 by Dorothy Wadham and endowed by a bequest from her husband Nicholas, who had died in the previous year The main buildings date from the foundation and are beautiful examples of Jacobean architecture.

 The College has a strong tradition in science and mathematics.
 It was the original home of the Royal Society (the UK’s national academy), which began as a discussion group led by the College’s Warden, John Wilkins, in the 1650s.
-Christopher Wren joined the College as an undergraduates during this period.
-Currently Roger Penrose is an emeritus fellow; other mathematicians at Wadham include David Conlon, Andrew Hodges, Alexander Ritter, Ursula Martin, and Nick Woodhouse (the current President of CMI).
+Christopher Wren joined the College as an undergraduate during this period.
+Currently Roger Penrose is an emeritus fellow; other mathematicians at Wadham include David Conlon, Andrew Hodges, Alexander Ritter, Ursula Martin, and Nick Woodhouse.